loginom/loginom-help-en-omegat/data/data/datasetfieldoptions.md

-# Параметры поля набора данных
+# Features of Data Set Field

 * **Name**: the unique column name for one data set.
 It can consist of the following characters:
    * Capital or low case Latin characters.